Tenant Handbook

 You must notify us as soon as possible when your household has an income change of $20.00 or more per week.

-Water Supply And Usage
+Supply And Usage

-If stated in your tenancy agreement, we will invoice you the cost for water supply and usage.
+We will invoice you the cost for water supply and usage.
 If there is only one meter for multiple properties, the water charges will be evenly divided between all tenants sharing the meter.

 At the end of your tenancy, we will arrange to read the water meter to calculate the final water charge.